 This post may contain affiliate links.
 Please see our full Disclosure Policy for details.

-Make going back to school fun with this colorful, Oreo-studded variation of the classic Rice Krispie Treat – or just transport yourself back to childhood!
+Make going back to school fun with this colorful, Oreo-studded variation of the classic Rice Krispie Treats – or just transport yourself back to childhood!

 Rice Krispie Treats.